printicus/For-Voron-Printers/MiniBurner XL Toolhead/CAD/For Volcano Lenght Nozzle/README.md

 # Miniburner XL toolhead.

-The partcooling fan parts and front cover are the same for all toolheads in this folder.
+The partcooling fan parts and front cover are the same for all hotends in this folder.
 The difference for each hotend supported is the main body.

 # BOM: